 When it comes to choosing the best down comforter, prioritizing comfort, allergen health, and breathability are often essentials.
 The climate where you live and budget also play important roles in selecting the best down comforter.
 In order to help navigate the many down comforter options, we field-tested some of the most popular on the market.

 Keep reading to find out the results of our hands-on testing, and learn about some of the most important factors to consider before jumping into this list of quality down comforters.

-- RUNNER-UP: Alwyn Home All Season Goose Down Comforter
+- BEST OVERALL: Alwyn Home All-Season Goose Down Comforter

 - BEST BANG FOR THE BUCK: Egyptian Bedding Siberian Goose Down Comforter

-- BEST HEAVYWEIGHT: APSMILE Heavyweight Goose Down Comforter
+- BEST HEAVYWEIGHT: Apsmile Luxury Siberian Organic Goose Down Comforter

-- BEST LIGHTWEIGHT: Globon White Goose Down Comforter / Blanket
+- BEST LIGHTWEIGHT: Globon Texcote Summer Down Comforter

 - ECO-FRIENDLY PICK: Brooklinen Down Comforter